Transforming Lives

 ABOUT US

 Allos Pharma is committed to delivering science-based treatments for underserved neurodevelopmental and neurological disorders.
-Arbaclofen is the first therapy to show replicated improvements in social functioning and irritability in children with ASD — with additional promise in Fragile X Syndrome and genetically defined subgroups like 16p11.2 deletion syndrome.
+Arbaclofen is the first therapy to show replicated improvements in social functioning and irritability in children with Fragile X Syndrome and ASD — with additional promise in genetically defined subgroups like 16p11.2 deletion syndrome.

-Arbaclofen works by modulating GABA-B receptors, restoring inhibitory balance in key brain circuits implicated in Autism Spectrum Disorder and Fragile X Syndrome.
+Arbaclofen works by modulating GABA-B receptors, restoring inhibitory balance in key brain circuits implicated in Fragile X Syndrome and Autism Spectrum Disorder.
 Clinical trials have demonstrated statistically significant improvements in social functioning, irritability, and daily living skills — with a safety profile comparable to placebo over 3 years of use in over 700 patients.

 SCIENCE